nasa/openmct/notes.md

-* Benchmark - loading 1 million rows
-    - Old tables: ~90s
-    - New tables: ~11s
-* 1 million rows in 11 secs vs 90s
+* Limits
+* Show / hide columns (ie. table configuration)
+* Remove format caching
 * Prevent decoration of telemetry table rows.
 * Once decoration of telemetry table row objects is fixed, revert to non-bound function parameters to .on() calls.
 * On focus, filter boxes need to remove magnifying glass.
 * Add elipses for overflow on table cells